 “Shush!”

 “Lady Shammel, right?
 I was excited until I met her at that tea party.
-She had a much different personality than I expected… She felt so weirdly different from the novel that I got goosebumps.”
+She had a very different personality than I expected… She felt so weirdly different from the novel that I got goosebumps.”

 “Everything gives you goosebumps…”